-A market order is a buy or sell order to be executed immediately at the current best price available.
-As long as there are willing sellers and buyers, but it is possible for the market to change just as you submit your order.
-In other words, the fill may occur at a slightly lower price than anticipated and the user will end up paying less to receive the same amount.
-However, a slightly higher price is also possible that you pay a bit more than expected.
+A market order is a buy or sell order to be executed immediately at the best available price.
+Market orders will be filled as long as there are willing sellers and buyers, but it is possible for the market price to change just as the order is submitted.
+For example, when buying, the fill may occur at a slightly lower price than anticipated and the user will end up paying less to receive the same amount.
+However, a slightly higher price is also possible and the user may end up paying a bit more than expected.

-If you want a quick trade and are willing to take the risk (as mentioned above), select Market, which is above the buy/sell buttons, to place a market order at the current market prices.
-Enter the size of your order in the Amount field and you should also be able to see the current Market Price and the Total Price of your order.
-Then you can choose to Buy or Sell buttons to place a market order at the current market price.
+If you want a quick trade and are willing to take the risk (as detailed above), select the Market order type in the order form panel, enter the size of your order in the Amount field, and verify the current Market Price and the Total Price of your order.
+Once the values are correct, use the Buy or Sell buttons to place a market order at the current market price.

 *Market orders cannot be canceled because they are filled immediately.

 2) Limit Orders

 A limit order is an order to buy or sell at a specific price that is not guaranteed to be executed.
 A buy limit order can only be executed at the limit price or lower, and a sell limit order can only be executed at the limit price or higher.

 Choose a Limit order type if you want to set a maximum or minimum price at which you are willing to buy or sell.
 Enter the size of your order in the Amount field, and then the price in the Price field.
 The Total Price of your order will also be displayed.
 Once the values are correct, use the Buy or Sell buttons to place the limit order.